yoshizzle/developers-1/_guides/python-guide.md

 ---
 # vim: tw=80
-title: Creating a Linode
+title: Python Guide
-blurb: How to use the official python library.
+blurb: How to use the official python library, linode-api
 layout: guide
 ---